• Level of education

 Syllabus

-Intermolecular interactions: covalent interactions, Coulomb interactions, dipolar interactions, se
+Intermolecular interactions: covalent interactions, Coulomb interactions, dipole interactions, se interactions

 Electrostatic forces between surfaces in liquids.